paypal/paypal-android/docs/PayPalNativePayments/README.md

         shippingAddress: PayPalNativeShippingAddress
     ) {
         // called when the user updates their chosen shipping address

         // REQUIRED: you must call actions.approve() or actions.reject() in this callback actions.approve()

         // OPTIONAL: you can optionally patch your order.
-Once complete, call actions.approve() or actions.reject() }
+Once complete, call actions.approve() if successful, and actions.reject() if not.
+    }

     override fun onPayPalNativeShippingMethodChange(